The Qualities Required To Become A Train Driver

 It is a well-known fact that train drivers have to be able to concentrate for long periods of time whilst on their routes.
 If you are driving a train from London Euston through to Glasgow Central then this can be a 5-hour journey.
 To concentrate intently for 5 hours takes a lot of skill.
 During the psychometric tests, you will be assessed using the group bourdon concentration test and also the fast reaction test.
 The most effective way to prepare for this quality is to carry out lots of practice questions that are similar to the ones you will undergo during the actual test.

 There are of course many other qualities required to become a train driver, such as team working skills, flexibility and an ability to work unsociable hours.
-To find out more about these qualities, and how you can match them at the selection process, please click HERE.
+To find out more about these qualities, and how you can match them at the selection process, see our extensive guide on becoming a train driver in 2017.